cucumber/cucumber-rails/README.md

 Cucumber-Rails brings Cucumber to Rails 3.x.
 For Rails 2x support, see the [Cucumber Wiki](https://github.com/cucumber/cucumber/wiki/Ruby-on-Rails).

-Cucumber-Rails contains 2 generators - one
-for bootstrapping your Rails app for Cucumber, and a second one for generating features.

-Cucumber-Rails also contains Cucumber Step Definitions that wrap Capybara, giving you a head start for writing Cucumber features against your Rails app.

 ## Installation

 Before you can use the generator, add the gem to your project's Gemfile as follows: